mcarr-and/go-gin-marshalling/README.md

 ## TL;DR
-Run the following and you can see how the services work and produce nested OpenTelemetry spans.
+Run the following, so you can see how the services work and produce nested OpenTelemetry spans.

 ```bash
   make && make local-proxy-test;